yuninxia/HPCToolkit/README.md

 ## Building HPCToolkit from source with Meson (recommended for developers)

-HPCToolkit supports building from source using [Meson].
+HPCToolkit supports building from source using [Meson](https://mesonbuild.com).

 For information about Meson and how to build HPCToolkit from source using Meson, see the HPCToolkit User's Manual section [Building from Source using Meson](https://hpctoolkit.gitlab.io/hpctoolkit/users/meson.html)

 ## Documentation

-The HPCToolkit User Manual is available online.
+The HPCToolkit User Manual is available [here](https://hpctoolkit.gitlab.io/hpctoolkit/index.html).

 ## License